nothke/UnityDOTSGotchas/README.md

 Correct as of: 9/15/2019

+## Be careful about obsolete resources

+As DOTS are still work in progress, a lot of things in code are being changed, which also includes tutorials.
+Loads of online tutorials will show obsolete ways of doing things, which are just not valid anymore.
+Here is a few things you should watch out for when surfing the internetz:
+- [Inject] has been deprecated.
+If you see Inject in any resource it's old.

 ## My VS DOTS snippets

 Check out my snippets https://github.com/nothke/Unity-VS-Code-Snippets, which include quick-creating templates for systems, jobs, parallel jobs and more..